Fatih-Eraslan/Fatih-Eraslan/README.md

 - 👋 Hi, I’m @Fatih-Eraslan
-- 👀 I’m interested in soft ware
+-  I’m interested in soft ware
-- 🌱 I’m currently learning software
+-  I’m currently learning software
-- 📫 How to reach me ...
+-  How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Fatih-Eraslan/Fatih-Eraslan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.